Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 Some examples of restricted substances under REACH are: lead; cadmium; mercury; pentachloroethane; acrylamide; benzene

-What are SVHC under REACH?
+What is SVHC under REACH?

 The European Chemicals Agency (ECHA) provides and updates information on the list of Substances of Very High Concern (SVHC) on restricted substances and REACH requirements.
 Manufacturers are advised to avoid using SVHC during the development phase.